 Institutions and individuals contribute to the ACLS Fellowship program and its endowment, including the Mellon Foundation, Arcadia Charitable Trust, the Council’s Research University Consortium and college and university Associates, former fellows, and individual friends of ACLS.

-View the recording of our September 9 information session for applicants.
+View the recording of our July 2023 webinar for applicants.